Skip to main content

 Vaccination is your best protection against measles

 2 doses are recommended for anyone born in 1970 or later.
-In general, if you were born before 1970 you are considered protected against measles.
+In general, if you were born before 1970 you are considered protected against measles due to high levels of measles circulation at that time.

 What to do if you think you have measles

-• Stay home and contact your doctor or health care provider for next steps and testing.
+• Contact your doctor or health care provider for next steps and testing.

 • Call ahead before visiting a clinic or hospital to let them know you've been exposed so they can take the necessary precautions to protect others as soon as you arrive.